 As it turns out, the value of being a Kenan Scholar at the Kenan Institute of Private Enterprise is much more than the opportunity to work on a research project (although that is also a wonderful benefit).
 Between introductions to well-to-dos around UNC, lunches with CEOs and our own lounge area, there was considerably more to this program than advertised.

 The largest component of the program is certainly the research aspect, which is a year-long project working on a specific subject with a professor or advisor.
 While the project has to be associated with the Kenan Institute, there is a wide range of areas in which you can work.
-Behavioral finance was my focus, and I am working with Camelia Kuhnen to study tail-risk perception in low socioeconomic status individuals.
+Behavioral finance was my focus, and I worked with Camelia Kuhnen to study tail-risk perception in low socioeconomic status individuals.
 Other research projects were on topics including non-profit operations, venture capital in the local area, diversity and inclusion at UNC, and the economics of green real estate.
 That is all to say that there is no one box into which the program fits; it is what you make of it.

 Outside of the research piece, being a Kenan Scholar means a multitude of benefits, not the least of which is a connection to Lingmei Howell.
 She helps run the program, like she did with its predecessor (the Kenan Institute Leadership Fellowship), and it feels like her goal in life is to benefit the scholars as much as possible.